-This has been a weird summer so far, not just for us personally but I see it around me all the time.
+It has been a weird summer so far, not just for us personally, but I see it around me all the time.
 People are starting to feel a little less authentic, a little more on camera, all the time.
 It’s like everyone is waiting for their five minutes of fame.
-Everyone thinks they are going to be the next internet superstar and all it will take is just one more shot, one more video, one more…..
+Everyone thinks they will be the next internet superstar, and all it will take is just one more shot, one more video, one more…..

 I’m sure you’ve all seen this image, or a similar image on your social streams at some point:

 We all have seen them.
 Whether it was this one from a baseball field or one from a hockey rink, the message is the same: let the kids be kids, play for fun and just enjoy the moment.
-Aside from the truly few sensations that are made famous by accident overnight, most people work at it for years before making it big, and big to them may just be being recognized at a local park.
-The truth is, the majority of us are not going to be famous musicians, reality stars or athletes.
+Aside from the truly few sensations made famous by accident overnight, most people work at it for years before making it big, and to them being big may just be being recognized at a local park.
+The truth is, the majority of us are not going to be famous musicians, reality stars, or athletes.
 How much more rewarding would life be if we stopped trying?
-Reality TV, the Internet and social media has made us all think we have a chance of making it big…but really, very few of us do, and what could we accomplish if we put that energy elsewhere?
+Reality TV, the Internet, and social media have made us all think we have a chance of making it big…but really, very few of us do, and what could we accomplish if we put that energy elsewhere?

 - None of us are going to be the MVP for the MLB this year, but you can be the MVP to local kids by helping coach a team at your local club.
 Or volunteering for an afternoon at Beacon Place playing ball with the kids and being a positive role model.

-- Most of us will not publish bestselling books, but we all can help a child learn to read by volunteering with the United Way of Lake County Reading Success Program or donating books (or time) to Bernie’s Book Bank or The Book Bridge.
+- Most of us will not publish bestselling books, but we all can help a child learn to read by volunteering with the United Way of Lake County Reading Success Program or donating books (or time) to Bernie’s Book Bank.

 - You may not win Survivor, but you can take your kids camping and hiking, and teach them survival skills.